brucethagwana/brucethagwana/README.md

 ### ⚡ Fun Fact

 When I'm not immersed in code, you can find me **binge-watching movies** or **intensely following sports**, especially those with incredible athletes or super-fast heroes like Barry Allen who need to eat constantly.
 I also enjoy **speaking to intelligence**, much like Cyborg connecting with the world's data in *Zack Snyder's Justice League*.
-As Silas Stone once said, "I know the requirements, I wrote them."
+As Silas Stone once said, "**I know the requirements, I wrote them**."

 * **